 - Readings

-- Class and Online Lessons
+- In class and online lessons

-- Class and Online discussions
+- In class and online discussions

 - Written assignments

-- Writing a Rationale
+- Writing a rationale

 - Individual research

 - Self-Reflection

+- Visual presentations

 - Rubrics

-- Setting up Practical Life Areas
+- Setting up a language arts area

-- Practicing working with practical life materials
+- Practice working with language arts materials

-- Creating Practical Life Materials
+- Creating language arts materials

-- Demonstrating and Performing How to Present Lessons in Practical Life
+- Demonstrating how to present lessons in language arts

-Course learning Objectives Instructional Activities Assessment/s CLO 1 Readings, Online Discussions, Making materials and lesson plan, setting up shelves, writing rationale.
-Online Discussions, Making materials and lesson plan, setting up shelves, writing rationale.
-CLO 2 Readings, Online Discussions, Making materials and lesson plan, setting up shelves, writing rationale.
-Readings, Online Discussions, Making materials and lesson plan, setting up shelves, writing rationale.
+Course learning Objectives Instructional Activities Assessment/s CLO 1 Readings, Online Discussions, Making materials and lesson plan, setting up language arts shelves, writing language arts rationale.
+Online Discussions, Making materials and lesson plan, setting up language arts shelves, writing language arts rationale.
+CLO 2 Readings, Online Discussions, Making materials and lesson plan, setting up language arts shelves, writing language Readings, Online Discussions, Making materials and lesson plan, setting up language arts shelves, arts rationale. writing language arts rationale.
 CLO 3 Readings, Class and Online lessons, Online Discussions, Individual Research.
-Self-reflections, self-assessments as a result of practice and setting up areas, creating and demonstrating activity and lesson plan.
+Self-reflections, self-assessments as a result of practice and setting up Language arts areas, creating and demonstrating language arts activity and lesson plan.
 CLO 4 Readings, classroom and online discussions and lessons, writing rationale, and individual research.
-Writing rationale, demonstration of competencies in presenting, demonstrating and creating lessons.
-CLO 5 Readings, class and online lessons, setting up according to scope and sequence, creating an activity and lesson and writing a rationale.
-Setting up according to scope and sequence, creating an activity and lesson and writing a rationale.
-CLO 6 Class and online lessons, setting up according to scope and sequence, creating an activity and lesson and writing a rationale.
-Setting up according to scope and sequence, creating an activity and lesson and writing a rationale.
-CLO 7 Class and online lessons, setting up according to scope and sequence, creating an activity and lesson and writing a rationale.
-Setting up according to scope and sequence, creating an activity and lesson and writing a rationale.
+Writing rationale, demonstration of competencies in presenting, demonstrating and creating language arts lessons.
+CLO 5 Readings, class and online lessons, setting up a language arts area according to scope and sequence, creating a language arts activity and lesson and writing a rationale.
+Setting up a language arts area according to scope and sequence, creating a language arts activity and lesson and writing a rationale.
+CLO 6 Class and online lessons, setting up a language arts area according to scope and sequence, creating a language arts activity and lesson and writing a rationale.
+Setting up a language arts area according to scope and sequence, creating a language arts activity and lesson and writing a rationale.
+CLO 7 Class and online lessons, setting up a language arts area according to scope and sequence, creating a language arts activity and lesson and writing a rationale.
+Setting up a language arts area according to scope and sequence, creating a language arts activity and lesson and writing a rationale.